bondy-io/bondy/apps/bondy/doc/bondy_peer_wamp_forwarder.md

 </code></pre>
 <br />

-Forwards a wamp message to a cluster peer (node).
-It returns ok when the remote bondy_peer_wamp_forwarder acknoledges the reception of the message, but it does not imply the message handler has actually received the message.
+Forwards a wamp message to a peer (cluster node).
+It returns `ok` when the remote bondy_peer_wamp_forwarder acknoledges the reception of the message, but it does not imply the message handler has actually received the message.

-This only works for PUBLISH, ERROR, INTERRUPT, INVOCATION and RESULT wamp message types.
-It will fail with an exception if another type is passed as the second argument.
+This only works for PUBLISH, ERROR, INTERRUPT, INVOCATION and RESULT WAMP message types.
+It will fail with an exception if another type is passed as the third argument.

 This is equivalent to calling async_forward/3 and then yield/2.

 <a name="handle_call-3"></a>